Being a new Mum and feeling depleted

 It’s very common for Mothers to become rundown during this time as a result of lack of sleep and giving much of her nutrition to the baby throughout pregnancy and breastfeeding.

 To give some perspective, a marathon depletes your body of magnesium so greatly that you need over a month just to replenish its stores alone.
+4th trimester is very much like a marathon.

 A new mother goes into a hormonal rollercoaster, sleep deprivation, high alert stress mode while establishing all the trials of working out why the baby is crying, poor attachment … the list goes on…

 This, combined with the flooding of intense and deep loving feelings also adds to the ups and downs on the body and your emotions and depletion of nutrients.
+The struggle to breast feed, not knowing what advice to listen to, take on or throw out can be so over whelming.

 Pregnancy is a heightened state for the immune system.
 Once the baby is born the immune system relies heavily on your microbiome, Vit D and zinc levels to rebalance.
 The hard part is all of these are under duress with the craziness of being a new parent and the need for Vit D and Zinc alone to support the hormone rollercoaster you’re on.